CoolDude2349/schoolsgood/README.md

 Hi.
 Does not use files anymore.
-Just click the button and have fun!
+Just click the link and have fun!
 Also, you can view it offline.
 Singleplication may not work tho while online.

 So this is mainly recommended for offline viewing.